Skip to content

 • headaches.

-In addition to providing eye tests and glasses, you are also legally obliged to assess all your DSE workstations, which should indicate if there are any health risks.
-Ultimately, you are under a legal obligation to take action to reduce these.
+In addition to providing eye tests and covering the basic cost of glasses or other corrective appliances, you are also legally obliged to assess all your DSE workstations, which should indicate if there are any health risks.
+Ultimately, you are under a legal obligation to take action to reduce these risks.

 When Eye Health is a Disability